Posted by Heart Hugger on May 25, 2021 7:50:59 AM

 After open-heart surgery, the patient may not feel like eating much at all, which can be disconcerting if you are a caregiver.
 But their appetite will recover along with the patient, and there are some things you can do to give their body the nutrients it needs.
 Focus on eating small meals throughout the day instead of two or three heavy ones.
 Limit salt and fat intake by steering clear of restaurants, take-out, or frozen meals (even though they are convenient for patients and caregivers!)

 Every area of one’s life is impacted before, during, and after major surgery, so it’s normal to experience moodiness, anxiety, depression, fear, or anger as you heal.
 While you are allowing yourself this time to heal and nurture your body, it’s also important to allow yourself the time and attention you need to recover psychologically as well.

 Getting back to normal life

 After open-heart surgery, life will never be quite the same; in fact, it might be even better!
 As the patient continues to heal, their doctor and other individuals involved with care will be able to recommend when they will be able to start exercising, traveling, returning to work, or taking on more strenuous recreational activities.
 If you are someone who is caring for a loved one after open-heart surgery, one of the most important things you can do is encourage walking (when approved), a daily routine, personal care, and self-care for yourself as well.

-If you are feeling hesitant about the stability of the incision or would benefit from some peace of mind as a caregiver, you may want to consider discussing a support harness or post-operative bra.
-The support and comfort that can come from either of these great options can help speed your recovery by reducing your anxiety, your perception of pain and stabilizing your incision and sternum as well.
+If you are feeling hesitant about the stability of the incision or would benefit from some peace of mind as a caregiver, you may want to consider discussing a support harness like Heart Hugger or post-operative bra.
+The support and comfort that can come from either of these great options can help speed your recovery by reducing anxiety, perception of pain, and by stabilizing the incision and sternum as well.